I'm backpacking soon through Nepal, Laos, Cambodia, Burma, Thailand and through Indonesia in July. Any suggestion on the best route to take?

 As for the blog - YES!
 Not only does it keep everyone updated, its a great way to pass time after a long day of travelling and it serves as a fantastic record to look back on.
 Worldnomads have a blog (free) which is easy to use and allows you to upload photos.

 For accommodation as you go: www.agoda.com

 Hi Lisa!
 Thats some awesome advice!
 Thanks a mil.
 When I'm in Chiang Mai do you recommend visiting the surrounding cities?
 Can you recommend some cheap/clean hostels or guest houses for extended stay?
 Catching that boat from Laos down the Mekong to Cambodia sounds amazing, do you recommend a company to use?
 About the heat, I don't mind it but in small increments, I prefer cooler conditions.
 Heat just exhausts me, I'm not much of a beach person either, love to be on islands and around the ocean but not good with spending time laying on the beach, I prefer hiking and nature trails stuff like that.
-Hmm wouldn't mind laying around on a boat all day drifting and drinking beer though :)) over 6 years ago
+Hmm wouldn't mind laying around on a boat all day drifting and drinking beer though :)) about 7 years ago

 Definitely go for a visit to the old city in Chiang Mai, and maybe a few day trips using the centre as you base.
 I would suggest this rather than stay in outlying areas for safety.
 The health risks in Chiang Mai are not highly publicised, but take a look at http://thailandlandofsmiles.com/2011/03/30/thailand-travel-tragedies/ for some thoughts.
 Not to scare you - my background is in emergency assistance and we came across too many of these cases.